KodoPengin/GameIndustry-hosts-Template/README.md

 <h1 align="center">GameIndustry host Templates</h1>
 <h3 align="center">Unique host templates to enhance own privacy in games, websites and regulary software</h3>

-# Description
+## Project Description
 Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days.

-My published host files can offer an enhanced privacy to protect users from tracking, spyware, malware, advertising and redirections in games, on websites and in regulary programs.
+My published host files can offer an enhanced privacy to protect users from tracking, spyware, telemetry, malware, advertising and redirections in games, on websites and in regulary programs.

-### Host versions
-- Main Template: software, websites, drivers, technology companys, gaming clients, games and more
-- Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games.
-Nothing else
-- Gaming Full-Template: Blocked telemetry, game analytics, spyware and unnecessary connections for Gaming Clients and Games on and for several platforms.
-- Android Mini-Template: Blocked most common game analytics, advertising, spyware and advertising services in Android games and software
-- Android Full-Template: Blocked telemetry, advertising, game analytics, spyware and unnecessary connections for several Android products.
-Product related without exception
+No third party programs or complicated or expensive installation media (PI) are required

 ### Special features:
 - Works on any device.
 System-wide